 Be sure to visit to see some of Prague’s amazing architectural feats up close, and also to explore a piece of history.

 The castle has served as a home to leaders of the Holy Roman Empire, of Bohemia, of the country of Czechoslovakia, and even today it serves as the office of Czechia’s president.

 Book your tickets to visit Prague Castle now!

 Prague’s skyline is one of its strong points, so be sure to seek out multiple angles on it during your visit!

-Our personal favorite view is from the Old Town Bridge Tower–it boasts an amazing view in each direction and is inexpensive and easy to access.
+Our personal favorite view is from the Old Town Bridge Tower, and admiring that view is one of our favorite memories from our first few days in Prague–it boasts an amazing view in each direction and is inexpensive and easy to access.